qtan/Assignment1/README.md

 # Assignment1
-TravelPack for expenses and claims
+This is a SIMPLE APP for recording EXPENSES and tracking CLAIMS ENJOY IT